Ortal1993/compilation-project/devs.md

 Association edges are a third type of edges which provide semantic 	associations between vertices in the graph.
 For example, association edges connect functions entry points with their parameters vertices, and merge vertices with branching vertices (like “if” and “while” vertices).

-The graph builder maintains symbol table and other data members that **TODO**.
+The graph builder maintains symbol table and other data members, which their purpose is to save and track as much semantic information as possible.
+Using this data, we can insert the semantic information into the graph (like association edges).

 ## Implementation Details